paypal/paypalhttp_python/README.md

 ### Serializer
 (De)Serialization of request and response data is done by instances of [`Encoder`](./braintreehttp/encoder.py).
 BraintreeHttp currently supports `json` encoding out of the box.

+## License
+BraintreeHttp-Python is open source and available under the MIT license.
+See the [LICENSE](./LICENSE) file for more info.